 A modern service request management software should offer all the above features with a high degree of automation, deployment flexibility, and integration with the existing IT ecosystem in any organization.

-Let’s get a brief overview of the top three service request management software of 2020:
+Let’s get a brief overview of the top three service request management software:

 SolarWinds® Web Help Desk® is a popular IT ticketing management software designed to help ITSM teams diagnose incidents effortlessly and automates ticket routing.
 It also integrates closely with knowledge base articles and enables easy management of service requests, known problems, and service level agreements.
 While the entire list of features is exhaustive, the native integration with LDAP and Active Directory is a key feature, which makes the initial setup easier for organizations.
 To help gather critical data and information for ticket resolution, the software allows the creation of custom request forms dynamically with unlimited fields.
 Web Help Desk also offers business-based action rules to automate ticket assignment and ticket updates.

 For effective change management, Web Help Desk allows organizations to track and automate their workflows with rule-based approval and voting features.
 It helps choose approvers and change advisory boards dynamically, based on the request’s origin.
 The software also allows managers to track the performance of service desk teams in real time, using a built-in customizable reporting dashboard.
 The dashboard provides insights into the status of service requests, real-time billing data, major problem types with regions of their origin, and more.
 To learn more about the software, you can visit the SolarWinds website or start your evaluation with a 14-day fully functional free trial.
 It’s an on-premises solution, and organizations looking for cloud deployment can explore SolarWinds Service Desk software.